Tear gas hurled in Albania at Bosnian Serb singer's concert

-TIRANA, Albania (AP) — Albanian police on Monday said they have arrested two people for allegedly hurling tear gas cannisters during a concert by a Bosnian Serb musician whom many in the country accuse of not condemning the 1998-1999 war in Kosovo.
+TIRANA, Albania (AP) — Albanian police have arrested two people for allegedly hurling tear gas canisters during a concert by a Bosnian Serb musician whom many in the country accuse of not condemning the 1998-1999 war in Kosovo.

-A statement said Redon Leka, 21, was arrested after hurling a tear gas cannister while songwriter and composer Goran Bregovic was performing Sunday night at the Korca Beer Fest, 165 kilometers (about 100 miles) southeast of the capital, Tirana.
+A statement said Redon Leka, 21, was arrested after hurling a tear gas canister while songwriter Goran Bregovic was performing Sunday night at the Korca Beer Fest, 165 kilometers (100 miles) southeast of the capital, Tirana.

 Another man was arrested after trying to stop police from taking Leka away.